Jonathan2251/lbd/source/gpu.rst

 a small part of the whole OpenGL software/hardware system.
 It is still a large effort to finish the compiler implementation since there are lots of api need to be implemented.
-For example, the number of texture related api is close to one hundred combinations in code generation since they include different api names with different operands for each name.
+For example, the number of texture related texture api has 80 [#textureapi]_.
 This implementation can be done by generating llvm extended intrinsic functions from shader parser of frontend compiler as well as llvm backend converting those intrinsic to gpu instructions as follows,